This article originally appeared on VICE Netherlands.

 We went to the zoo on our date.

 Yeah, I think we spent an hour talking about bacteria, and why dogs can eat their own shit and humans can’t.
 I’m pretty sure that after that, we only talked about politics and big philosophical concepts.
 Those are probably not the best topics of conversation on a first date.
 We should’ve been getting to know each other on a personal level.
 I had a great time, though.
 After the zoo, we drank beer at a pub and talked about feminism.
 Later, we ate pizza and played pool.

 Do you think there was any sexual tension between us?

-That’s hard to say now.
-Not really, I guess.
+That’s hard to say now—not really, I guess.
 I was surprised when you kissed me in front of the pub.
 But our date had been going on for eight hours, so maybe it did make some sense.
 After we kissed, you wanted me to go home with you but I wasn't so sure.
 I really liked you and I was worried that if we went there too soon, we would both quickly lose interest.
-But we eventually ended up back at yours anyway.
-I remember your room feeling very sterile – the sort of place a tormented artist would live in.
+But we eventually ended up back at your place anyway.
+I remember your room feeling very sterile—the sort of place a tormented artist would live in.

 Why didn’t we go on a second date?

 I know exactly why.
 I thought our date was amazing.
-I never wondered what the time was, or thought about how I could bail.
+I never wondered what time it was, or thought about how I could bail.
 But I didn’t hear from you the next day.
 Later, when I sent you a dumb message asking about some TV show, you responded, but you didn’t ask anything back.
-I didn’t bother texting again – I guess we both fucked up.
+I didn’t bother texting again; I guess we both fucked up.

 You thought I was blowing you off?